Tesoro Corporation: Environmental record

 following which the Environmental Protection Agency named Tesoro a potentially responsible party for at least four superfund toxic waste sites.

-Tesoro has settled and/or closed each of the superfund sites for which it has been named as one of many responsible parties.
+Tesoro settled and/or closed each of the superfund sites where it was named as one of many responsible parties.
 Tesoro was listed as a de minimis contributor to a superfund site in Abbeville, LA, and the site has since been closed by the EPA.

-Tesoro has given over $1 million in support of California Proposition 23, which aimed to suspend the Global Warming Solutions Act of 2006.
+Tesoro gave over $1 million in support of California Proposition 23, which aimed to suspend the Global Warming Solutions Act of 2006.

 Defenders of the Amazon forest in South America cite Tesoro for sourcing some of their crude oil from the Amazon.
-Three of Tesoro's refineries- Anacortes (WA), LA (CA) and Golden Eagle (CA), are known to process Amazonian crude oil.
+Three of Tesoro's refineries - Anacortes (WA), LA (CA) and Golden Eagle (CA), were known to process Amazonian crude oil.

 Explosion

-On April 2, 2010, an explosion at Tesoro's refinery in Anacortes, Washington killed seven workers.
+On April 2, 2010, an explosion at Tesoro's refinery in Anacortes, Washington, killed seven workers.

-Libya
+Hawaii refinery

-After the overthrow of Colonel Gaddafi, Tesoro bought Libyan crude oil in early April 2011 from the Vitol Group to supply its then-Hawaiian refinery.
+Tesoro bought Libyan crude oil, after the overthrow of Colonel Gaddafi, in early April 2011 from the Vitol Group to supply its then-Hawaiian refinery.